OmkarShinde15/opensource-kafka-kraftmode/singlenode-kafka-kraft-setup/README.md

    - Topic partition directories (e.g., __consumer_offsets-12, mytopic-0)

- - Each partition directory contains segment files like 00000000000000000000.log, .index, and .timeindex.

 So this is not the service log; it's the persistent message data Kafka serves to producers/consumers.

 #### Kafka Service Logs (logging for broker activities)